 top of page

-An Overview of Flow Chemistry
+Overview of Continuous Flow Chemistry

-What is (Continuous) Flow in Chemistry?
+What is Continuous Flow Chemistry?

 The continuous flow chemistry reaction pathways used in flow reactors are typically tube-like in design and are manufactured from non-reactive materials such as Hastelloy or silicon carbide.
 The mixing methods in flow reactors can include diffusion alone, passive (or static) mixing and, more recently, active mixing (also described as dynamic mixing).